 Large, luxury apartment and condo developments have been dominating headlines and casting a big shadow over the “little guys” in rental housing.
-A new report released by Enterprise Community Partners and the University of Southern California’s Bedrosian Center on Governance aims to call attention to this overlooked segment of the market.
+A new report released by Enterprise Community Partners and Bedrosian Center on Governance at the University of Southern California (USC) aims to call attention to this overlooked segment of the market.

 “The SMMF sector currently, and in the future, will act as a relief valve due to its relatively affordable nature in urban and suburban areas and in small towns,” says Seva Rodnyansky, one of the report authors and a PhD candidate in urban planning and development in the Price School of Public Policy at USC.

 One goal of the report is to encourage policy makers to support the development of financial tools to preserve existing properties as they age and reduce barriers to production of new SMMF properties.
 Some buildings are aging and dropping out of the market due to redevelopment, and the concern is that those units are not being replaced with similar building types, notes Rodnyansky.
 SMMF accounted for more than a quarter of all units built in the 1970s and 1980s, but since 1990 it has represented only about 15 percent of new construction, according to the report.

 The report underscores the challenges that exist to develop new small and medium-sized rental properties in many metro areas, notes Stockton Williams, executive director of ULI’s Terwilliger Center for Housing.
 “That is problematic, because there is real demand for that kind of missing, middle-market housing in various configurations,” he says.